donyu/minetime/README.md

 TODO
 ----

+Still to do
+* TYPE CHECKING AND FUNCTION SCOPING AND STUFF
+* Make grammar handle elsif - done?
+* Functions and scope checking
+* Figuring out what to do for "for" loops

+Functions
+* symbol table with list of functions and the arguments they take in and their names
+* type checking - some of it happens at runtime, but we can check if the number of arguements etc is fine

 Done
 * Make grammar handle statement like if (x>3) or if (x==3) - done
 * Traversal for if statments - done
 * Traversal for if else - done
 * Traversal for while - done
-* Update grammar to allow methods like map.add to be called in if statments - done (Stephen, I made a slight change to the grammar - can you take a look at the diff's when you get a chance)
+* Update grammar to allow methods like map.add to be called in if statments - done

-Still to do
 * Add/Change grammar for a = a + b + ... (does not work now!!) - done
-* Make grammar handle elsif - done?
 * Make grammar handle multiple functions - done
 * make grammar handle return statements - done
-* Type checking (Don)
-* Functions and scope checking
-* Figuring out what to do for "for" loops

-Functions
-* symbol table with list of functions and the arguments they take in and their names
-* type checking - some of it happens at runtime, but we can check if the number of arguements etc is fine
+* Make traverse handle multiple functions - done

 Environment Set Up Instructions
 -------------------------------